 About the Job

-A Sapper, trained as a Combat Engineer, is a combat soldier with a wide range of trade and technical skills.
+A Sapper, trained as a Combat Engineer, is a combat soldier with a wide range of tactical and technical skills.
 Combat Engineers can wield a chainsaw, build a bridge, clear a minefield, build a road or airfield and use explosives to demolish a target.
+Sappers also maintain a secondary role as infantry and employ a range of armoured and other vehicles to achieve their tasks.

-- Assists in construction of temporary roads, bypasses and fords
+- Assisting in construction of temporary roads, bypasses and fords

-- Erects bridges using both equipment and non-equipment components
+- Erecting bridges using both pre-fabricated and constructed components

-- Lays, arms, neutralises, disarms and removes mines and booby traps
+- Laying, arming, neutralising, disarming and removing mines and booby traps

-- Produces potable water using water purification equipment
+- Producing potable water using water purification equipment

-Following qualification as a Combat Engineer, you may have the opportunity to progress to one of the RAE branch trades such as Plant Operator or Architectural Draughtsman.
+Following qualification as a Combat Engineer, you may have the opportunity to progress to one of the RAE branch trades such as Dog Handler, Explosive Ordnance Disposal Technician, Plant Operator or Architectural Draughtsman.

 Other Ranks - Non Technical